n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 shaping engine must be able to distinguish between dependent vowels and diacritical marks (which are categorized as `Mark [Mn]`).

+There are several subclasses of consonants that arise on occasion, such as `CONSONANT_DEAD`, `CONSONANT_MEDIAL`, `CONSONANT_PLACEHOLDER`, `CONSONANT_WITH_STACKER`, `CONSONANT_PRECEDING_REPHA`, `CONSONANT_POST_REPHA`, and `CONSONANT_FINAL`.

+These subclasses indicate that the letter should match simple tests for consonants (as in the regular expressions used during syllable identification), but the subclass may factor into script-specific rules encountered in later shaping stages.

-There are occasional special classes in use, such as `CONSONANT_DEAD`, which indicates that a letter should match simple tests for consonants, but that, unlike standard consonants, it carries no inherent vowel.
-This lack of an inherent vowel means that the letter is likely not accompanied by a `VIRAMA`; failure to recognize this distinction could trick naive parsers into mis-identifying the letter as the base consonant of a syllable.
+For example, `CONSONANT_DEAD` indicates that, unlike standard consonants, the dead consonant carries no inherent vowel.
+This lack of an inherent vowel means that the letter is likely not accompanied by a `VIRAMA`; failure to recognize this distinction could trick a naive parser into mis-identifying the letter as the base consonant of a syllable during the base-consonant-identification step.

+Not every script features an instance of each consonant subclass.
+A full explanation of each subclass's behavior is explained in the relevant stage of each script's shaping documentation.

 Other characters, such as symbols and miscellaneous letters (for example, letter-like symbols that only occur as standalone entities